 METRO aims to be climate-neutral in its own global operations by 2040 – a pledge the company committed to in July 2021.
 Many of the measures designed to achieve this target are being implemented in the wholesale stores.
 Photovoltaic systems, for example, have proven valuable, as have cooling systems using natural refrigerants as well as simple yet effective measures like automatic doors separating specially cooled areas.

-‘For us, the responsibility that we as a company have for the environment is important, but so are the economic benefits that come with energy efficiency – because both not only make us more sustainable but also cut costs long-term,’ says Olaf Schulze, Director Energy Management/Real Estate Sustainability.
+‘For us, the responsibility that we as a company have for the environment is important, but so are the economic benefits that come with energy efficiency – because both not only make us more sustainable but also cut costs long-term,’ says Olaf Schulze, Vice President Energy Management.
 St. Pölten, Austria, boasts the first METRO zero emission store – a wholesale store whose operation is entirely climate-neutral.
 METRO Ukraine is certified to the ISO 14001 standard for sustainability management.
 METRO is not just building wholesale stores to the latest standards; it is also stepping up its investments in upgrading and revamping existing locations.
 ‘After all, sustainability also encompasses working with what you have and optimising it in such a way that it contributes to a better, climate-friendly future ,’ says Schulze, who drives an electric car on principle.
-Thus far, METRO has already achieved to cut it's specific greenhouse emissions by 36.5% since the basline year 2011.
+Thus far, METRO has already achieved to cut it's specific greenhouse emissions by 42,4% since the basline year 2011.
 Take a look inside the wholesale stores – and outside, too, at their roofs and parking areas:

 Sustainability at METRO